-Nurse practitioners (NPs) are licensed, independent practitioners who provide primary and/or specialty nursing and medical care in ambulatory, acute and long-term care settings.
-They are registered nurses with specialized, advanced education and clinical competency to provide health and medical care for diverse populations in a variety of primary care, acute and long-term care settings.
-Master’s, post-master’s or doctoral preparation is required for entry-level practice (AANP, 2006).
+Nurse practitioners are licensed, independent practitioners who practice autonomously and in coordination with health care professionals and other individuals.
+They provide primary and/or specialty nursing and medical care in ambulatory, acute, and long-term care settings.
+NPs are registered nurses with specialized, advanced education and clinical practice competency to provide health care for diverse populations in a variety of primary care, acute, and long-term care settings.
+Master’s, post-master’s or doctoral preparation and national board certification is required for entry-level practice (AANP, 2006).

-The NP utilizes the scientific process and national standards of care as a framework for managing patient care.
-This process includes the following components:
+The nurse practitioner blends the scientific process, current evidence and national standards of care with a holistic approach to manage patient care and foster professional practice.
+This process includes the following components.

-The NP, together with the patient and family, establishes an evidence-based, mutually acceptable, cost-aware plan of care that maximizes health potential.
-Formulation of the treatment plan includes:
+The nurse practitioner, together with the patient and family, establishes an evidence-based, mutually acceptable, cost-conscious, effective plan of care that maximizes health potential or end of life decisions.
+Formulation of the plan of care includes:

-The NP maintains a process for systematic follow up by:
+The nurse practitioner maintains a process for systematic follow-up by:

-The NP provides health education and utilizes community resource opportunities for the individual and/or family
+The nurse practitioner provides health and wellness education and utilizes community resource opportunities for the individual and/or family.

-The NP facilitates patient participation in health and medical care by providing information needed to make decisions and choices about:
+The nurse practitioner facilitates patient participation in health care by providing evidenced based, culturally sensitive information needed to make decisions and choices regarding:

-As a licensed, independent practitioner, the NP participates as a team leader and member in the provision of health and medical care, interacting with professional colleagues to provide comprehensive care.
+As a licensed, autonomous practitioner, the nurse practitioner contributes to patient care as a team leader and member in the provision of health care, interacting with professional colleagues to provide patient-centered comprehensive quality care.

-The NP maintains accurate, legible and confidential records.
+The nurse practitioner maintains accurate, legible, and confidential records.

-NPs recognize the importance of continued learning through:
+Nurse practitioners recognize the importance of continued education through:

-NPs combine the roles of provider, mentor, educator, researcher, manager and consultant.
-The NP interprets his or her role to individuals, families and other professionals.
+Nurse practitioners combine the roles of provider, mentor, preceptor, educator, researcher, advocate, and interdisciplinary consultant.
+The nurse practitioner interprets and emulates the role of the nurse practitioner to individuals, families, professional colleagues, and legislators.

-NPs support research by developing clinical research questions, conducting or participating in studies and disseminating and incorporating findings into practice.
+Nurse practitioners support research and dissemination of evidence-based practice by developing clinical research questions, conducting or participating in studies, implementing quality improvement, and incorporating system changes into practice.

 © American Association of Nurse Practitioners 1993